Skip to main content

 With these ROAS values, you might decide to allocate more budget to Facebook Ads and explore ways to improve the performance of your Google Ads campaigns.

-• By monitoring the marketing efficiency ratio month over month or quarter over quarter, you can quickly spot trends—positive or negative—in your overall marketing health.
+By monitoring MER month over month or quarter over quarter, you can quickly spot trends — positive or negative — in your overall marketing health.

-• While ROAS is incredibly useful for channel-specific insights, focusing too heavily on one channel can obscure how the business is performing collectively.
-The marketing efficiency ratio ensures you keep a top-level perspective.
+While ROAS is incredibly useful for channel-specific insights, focusing too heavily on one channel can obscure how the business is performing collectively.
+MER ensures you keep a top-level perspective.

-• Many investors simply want to know, “How much money is coming in relative to how much is going out on marketing?”
-The marketing efficiency ratio is an easily understandable figure for stakeholders who don’t want to wade through channel-level data.
+Many investors simply want to know, "How much money is coming in relative to how much is going out on marketing?"
+MER is an easily understandable figure for stakeholders who don't want to wade through channel-level data.

-• If your marketing efficiency ratio suddenly declines, it may indicate rising costs, falling sales, or both.
+If your MER suddenly declines, it may indicate rising costs, falling sales, or both.
 You can then dig deeper into your ROAS by channel to identify and address the root cause.

 Final Thoughts

-Both ROAS and the marketing efficiency ratio are essential tools in your eCommerce analytics toolbox, serving different but complementary purposes:
+Both ROAS and MER are essential tools in your eCommerce analytics toolbox, serving different but complementary purposes:

-• Marketing Efficiency Ratio (MER): Tells you how well your marketing as a whole is performing.
-It’s the macro lens, ensuring you know whether all combined efforts are profitable.
+• MER: Tells you how well your marketing as a whole is performing.
+It's the macro lens, ensuring you know whether all combined efforts are profitable.

 • ROAS: Pinpoints how each channel (like Google Ads or Facebook Ads) contributes to your revenue, guiding you on where to scale or pivot campaigns.

-By watching your marketing efficiency ratio, you ensure that your overall efforts are profitable, while channel-specific ROAS helps you refine and optimize each component of your marketing mix.
-Keeping an eye on both metrics—and combining them with other KPIs like customer acquisition cost (CAC) or lifetime value (LTV)—creates a well-rounded strategy for sustained growth in today’s competitive eCommerce landscape.
+By watching your MER, you ensure that your overall efforts are profitable, while channel-specific ROAS helps you refine and optimize each component of your marketing mix.
+Keeping an eye on both metrics — and combining them with other KPIs like customer acquisition cost (CAC) or lifetime value (LTV) — creates a well-rounded strategy for sustained growth in today's competitive eCommerce landscape.